 - Your engagement over time has diminished.

 - You have not optimized campaign with past learnings.

 Concrete steps that you can implement in your strategy would be:

 - Targeting your campaign more creatively to reach your target audience.

 - Verify if engagement has declined over time.
 If true, improve page engagement before running a new advertising campaign.

 - Compare if the previous campaign was more relevant than the present one.
 Take note of difference to design your next campaign.

 Your strategy will also change with achievement.
-As discussed in the first step of setting social media mission, you should choose 1-2 mission at a time.
-After achieving them, you should plan for more ambitious mission, which will require different strategy.
+As discussed in the first step of setting social media mission, you should choose 1-2 goals at a time.
+After achieving them, you should plan for more ambitious goal, which will require a different strategy.

 Moral of the story is “Change Strategy with time and achievements.”